top of page

 “We want to make heem alive again,” Cuauhtérroc said.

-The warden recoiled as if a large spider suddenly dropped into his field of vision.
+The warden recoiled as his face drained of color.
 “You want him…raised?
-What a horrible thought!
-Do you know how unnatural that is?
 Death is a part of li—”

-“We know what Grovites think.”
-A crushing weight settled on Cora’s shoulders, pressing her into the ground.
+“We know what Grovites think,” Cora growled.
 Cuauhtie, I really wish you’d let me do the talking.

 “They’re called Mystics,” Moffe chirped.